rmorshea/labox/docs/src/usage/index.md

 ## Registry Setup

-When saving and loading data, Lakery makes use of [registry](./concepts/registry.md) to know what [storables](./concepts/storables.md), [unpackers](./concepts/unpackers.md), and [serializers](./concepts/serializers.md) and [storages](./concepts/storages.md) are available.
+When saving and loading data, Labox makes use of [registry](./concepts/registry.md) to know what [storables](./concepts/storables.md), [unpackers](./concepts/unpackers.md), and [serializers](./concepts/serializers.md) and [storages](./concepts/storages.md) are available.
 A quick way to set up a registry is to